-4 Generally, the distribution and collection of voting instruction forms are handled by Broadridge Financial Solutions, Inc., acting on the brokers' behalf pursuant to contract.
+4 Generally, the distribution and collection of VIFs are handled by Broadridge Financial Solutions, Inc., acting on the brokers' behalf pursuant to contract.

-5 Brokers generally vote their entire record date position on routine matters, reflecting a combination of client voting instructions received and discretionary votes according to Rule 452 of the NYSE where voting instructions were not received.
+5Brokers generally vote their entire record date position on routine matters, reflecting a combination of client voting instructions received and discretionary votes according to Rule 452 of the NYSE where voting instructions were not received.